wordofwarning/wordofwarning.org/socialexperiment/feb2025/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Social Experiment" # the name of the artist or company
-show: "6 Feb 2025 Programme" # the name of the show
+show: "6 February 2025 Programme" # the name of the show
 artist_size: 1
-show_size: 2
+show_size: 4
 header_image: "header_socex.jpg"
 season: "Social Experiment 6|2|2025, Programme"